What Are Permitted Uses of the Security Deposit by a Landlord or Agent?

 Landlords and agents may not use a security deposit for:

-Normal wear and tear
+- Normal wear and tear

-Routine maintenance
+- Routine maintenance or upkeep

-Pre-existing issues noted at move-in
+- Pre-existing damage documented at move-in

-More on timelines here:
+More on timelines here: https://know.movezen360.com/is-there-a-deadline-by-which-the-landlord-or-agent-must-return-a-security-deposit

 Related reading: